The Mc-Business Model: McDonald's in the 21st CenturyWritten by Marc Alringer

-Not if it challenges the whole business model that McDonald’s, and the rest of the fast food industry, has been operating on.
+Not if it challenges the whole business model that McDonald’s, and the rest of the fast-food industry, has been operating on.

 But we’ll get to that later.
 Right now, we’re talking about lawsuits.

-They also claim that this is a system designed for the parent company to avoid all responsibility and shift it all towards the franchisees.
+They also claim that this is a system designed for the parent company to avoid all responsibility and shift it all toward the franchisees.
 That’s why they’re suing; they’re suing the McDonald’s Corporation for short pay and firing via union activism.

 Like I said, we’ll get to the computers later.
 And it is now “later.”